-On November 12, 2020, the Company and Star Royalties Ltd. ("Star Royalties") announced the execution of a definitive US\$18 million gold streaming agreement Streaming Agreement") to finance the restart of operations and gold production at the Copperstone in Arizona, USA.
+On November 12, 2020, the Company and Star Royalties Ltd. ("Star Royalties") entered into of a definitive US\$18 million gold streaming agreement ("Streaming Agreement") to finance the restart of operations and gold production at the Copperstone Mine.
 The key transaction terms are as follows:

-- Star Royalties will purchase from Arizona Gold 9.9% of gold produced until a cumulative 21,000 ounces are delivered, then 3.3% of gold produced until a cumulative 27,200 ounces are delivered, then 1.2% of gold produced thereafter for the life of mine; - Star Royalties will provide a cash payment to Arizona Gold for each ounce of gold delivered equal to 25% of the average gold spot price for the five consecutive trading days prior to delivery. - The advance of the first tranche of US\$6 million is subject to Arizona Gold repaying the outstanding US\$2 million convertible promissory note held by Sprott and customary closing conditions, including completion of the requisite security package. - Additionally, it was agreed with Sprott that US\$500,000 with a conversion price of CAD\$0.13 and US\$1,500,000 with conversion price of CAD0.16 would not be exercised.
+- Star Royalties will purchase from Arizona Gold 9.9% of gold produced until a cumulative 21,000 ounces are delivered, then 3.3% of gold produced until a cumulative 27,200 ounces are delivered, then 1.2% of gold produced thereafter for the life of mine; - Star Royalties will provide a cash payment to Arizona Gold for each ounce of gold delivered equal to 25% of the average gold spot price for the five consecutive trading days prior to delivery.

+• The advance of the first tranche of US\$6 million was subject to Arizona Gold repaying the outstanding US\$2 million convertible promissory note held by Sprott and customary closing conditions, including completion of the requisite security package.